cram9030/MADCATv0-DA/Software/README.md

 The BB-SPI0-00A0.dts is a device tree file that can be found here http://elinux.org/images/1/1f/BB-SPI0-01-00A0.txt.
 Make sure to rename the extension to .dts.
 In order to have the SPI ports working at set up add echo BB-SPI0-01 > /sys/devices/bone_capemgr.*/slots" to ~/.profile.

 #Hardware Setup

-LSM9DS1 Pin | BBB Pin
+Pin outs for Beaglebone Black are all from P9 header LSM9DS1 Pin | BBB Pin

 1           |  3